-$^{^6}$ Paul Sr. Mattick, "Introduction to Anti-Bolshevik Communism" (2003), marxists.org/archive/mattick-paul/1978/introduction.htm.
+6 Paul Sr. Mattick, "Introduction to Anti-Bolshevik Communism" (2003), marxists.org/archive/mattick-paul/1978/introduction.htm.

-innate class interest for abolishing themselves.
-If they partake in Statebuilding, it is because they are compelled to by authorities, or it allows them to continue to live independently such as through land reform that creates a class of a free peasantry.
+freeholders.
+There is no "self-abolition of the peasantry" like there is with the proletariat.
+Peasants do not have an innate class interest for abolishing themselves.
+If they partake in State-building, it is because they are compelled to by authorities, or it allows them to continue to live independently such as through land reform that creates a class of a free peasantry.